 Our approach allows us to share accountability and risk with providers and drive value-based care, better quality, and cost outcomes for the individuals and families we serve.
 No other company has the proprietary technology, the nationwide networks, or the people who can do what we can.

 We’re proud to say that it’s working.
 Here’s an example of what we’re seeing from our work with seniors managing post-acute care:

 - 10.1% reduced readmissions from the average 90-day readmission rate

 - 33.3% increased discharges from the hospital directly to the home with home health services

 - 13.0% reduced skilled nursing facility post-acute stay duration—getting people to convalesce in their homes sooner.

 These results are the reason why we’re leading the nationwide trend of moving health homeward, and we are just getting started.

 While it’s always great to be a leader, the reason behind everything we are doing is that we are building a healthier place for us all to live and age-in—one that is valued-based but, most of all, human-centered.

-That’s where I want more healthy and happy days—in my home.
+That’s where we want more healthy and happy days—in our homes.